SemhalDesta/Sawt/README.md

 ---
 # Who It Is For

-Primary user: A patient with severe motor and speech impairment following stroke or a similar neurological condition — who retains voluntary vertical eye blink but has lost all other voluntary movement and speech.
+**Primary user**: A patient with severe motor and speech impairment following stroke or a similar neurological condition — who retains voluntary vertical eye blink but has lost all other voluntary movement and speech.

-Secondary users:
+**Secondary users**:

 Caregivers (family members or nurses) who need to understand what the patient needs in real time